lski/webpack-babel-typescript-react-template/Readme.md

     yarn outdated
     ```

     Using the details update the packages that need updated.
-Obviously depending on what those are e.g. webpack, then you might want to do it incrementally.

-    For each package you want to update re-run the install for that package. __NB__ You could also look at [npm-check-updates](https://www.npmjs.org/package/npm-check-updates) which makes it more painless.
+Obviously depending on what those are e.g. webpack, then you might want to do it incrementally. __NB__ You could also look at the [`yarn upgrade-interactive --latest`](https://classic.yarnpkg.com/en/docs/cli/upgrade-interactive/) command which makes it more painless.

 - Change properties in `package.json` remembering the following.
   - name